Mirabeau B. Lamar: Texas Revolution

 Lamar's brother Lucius committed suicide in 1834.
 A grief-stricken Lamar began traveling again to ease his sorrow.
 In the summer of 1835, he reached Texas, then part of Mexico.
 He decided to stay, where he was visiting his friend James Fannin.
 Fannin had recently settled there and was working as a slave trader in Velasco.

 After a trip back to Georgia, Lamar returned to Texas.
 Learning of a battle for independence, he traveled with his horse and sword to join Sam Houston's army in spring 1836, and distinguished himself with bravery at the Battle of San Jacinto.
-On the eve of the battle, Lamar courageously rescued two surrounded Texans, an act that drew a salute from the Mexican lines.
+On the eve of the battle, Lamar courageously rescued two surrounded Texians, an act that drew a salute from the Mexican lines.
 One of those rescued was Thomas Jefferson Rusk, later appointed as Texas Secretary of War.
 Lamar was promoted that night from private to colonel and given command of the cavalry during the battle the following day.

 Houston noted in his battle report: "Our cavalry, 61 in number, commanded by Mirabeau B. Lamar, (whose gallant and daring conduct on the previous day, had attracted the admiration of his comrades and called him to that station), placed on our right, completed our line."

 After Texas achieved independence from Mexico, Lamar was appointed as the Secretary of War in the interim Texian government.
 In 1836, he was elected to the position of Vice President of Texas.